mchmarny/followme/README.md

 followme app requires only read-only access to your Twitter account, uses only public data already available about your account, and keeps your data locally, on your device.

+## Setup

+To use followme you will need Twitter consumer key (API key) and consumer secret:

+1. Navigate to https://dev.twitter.com/apps/new and log in
+2. Enter your `followme` or similar and description (leave URL empty)
+3. Accept the TOS, and solve the CAPTCHA.
+4. Submit the form by clicking the Create your Twitter Application
+5. Copy the consumer key and consumer secret to use with followme app and worker

 ## Usage

 > For both app and the worker you can either provide the `--key` and `--secret` flags of define the `TWITTER_CONSUMER_KEY` and `TWITTER_CONSUMER_SECRET` variables